Troglodyte-me/media_package/docs/23_pic_post/plugins.en.md

 ## GIMP3
 GIMP3 is the latest major version of the __GNU Image Manipulation Program (GIMP)__.
-Be aware, that GIMP3 requires folders to be named like the plugin to be installed.
+Be aware that GIMP3 requires folders to be named like the plugin to be installed.
 Find further details in the [official documentation](https://testing.docs.gimp.org/3.2/en/) on [how to install plugins](https://testing.docs.gimp.org/3.2/en/gimp-scripting.html#gimp-plugins-install).

 ### [Enhance Image](../../tools/GIMP3/plug-ins/python-fu-enhance-image/) (ported)